leewalter/Azure-hackathon-LUIS-AI-StandWithUkraine/README.md

 Azure Cognitive Services Translator is very accurate, fast, developer friendly and powerful.
 Only a few lines of codes can translate Ukranian language ACCURATELY into 15 most widely used major languages in ~0.5 seconds.

+<p>My Ukrainian friends told me it is VERY NATIVELY ACCURATE and much better than Google Translate.
+See my LinkedIn post at https://www.linkedin.com/feed/update/urn:li:activity:6906044994268860416/  Google translate has a couple mistakes inside but Azure translate is ~100% natively correct !

 Sample code:
 ```
 // Copyright (c) 2022, Walter Lee